amorriscode/anthonymorris.dev/data/second-brain/compiler.md

 - Program that translates a high-level [[programming language]] into [[machine language]]
 	- Reads files in one language and outputs files in another language
+- Compilers _don't_ execute the output, a user must run the program

 ## Self-hosting
 - A compiler written in the same language it compiles